 Make sure society as a whole owns or controls at least the major productive capacities, such as the big steel works, railway networks, and banks.
 Many of these should be public property, run for the benefit of all, not run to maximise profits.
 This could set difficult problems of efficiency and government, but these should be tacked via very open and participatory local procedures (not state bureaucracies.)

-Only take money costs and benefits into account; ignore social environmental costs.
+Only take money costs and benefits into account; ignore social and environmental costs.
 Define efficiency only in terms of maximising profits in relation to monetary costs, and take this as the major concern.